ahujajitesh63/Library-OpenCV/Detect Objects with Masking using openCV/README.md

 This project demonstrates how to detect objects in a picture using the masking process in openCV using following steps:
 * It begins with grabbing a picture to work with.
 In this scenario, it grabs an image of a stop sign and an Owl.
-* Then it obtains a reference to the picture, or a mask that will be matched in an image.
+* Then it obtains a reference to the picture, or a mask using openCV thresholding that will be matched in an image.
 * After matching the mask inside an image, the background is separated from the foreground using a basic isolation approach in openCV.
 * An owl image has a lot more colors that are similar to its background.
 * For this problem, the project demonstrates how altering the saturation of a picture may aid in distinguishing recognized subject from background.